RedisLabs/redislabs-docs/content/rs/references/policies/redis-upgrade-policy.md

 Changes to the upgrade policy do not affect existing databases.
 The policy is used only when you create a new database, upgrade a database, or change its configuration.

-For best results, we recommend changing the policy value only after upgrading to a major release of Redis Enterprise Software.
+For best results, change the policy value only after upgrading to a major release of Redis Enterprise Software.

 ## Policy values